EASTWOOD’S COACH DANIEL MARTINEZ

 • CONNECT WITH US

-JOE GOMEZ, UTEP’S BIGGEST FAN, REMEMERED FOR PASSION
+JOE GOMEZ, UTEP’S BIGGEST FAN, REMEMBERED FOR PASSION

 Longtime supporter of UTEP athletics and unofficial No. 1 fan Joe Gomez passed away of natural causes at his home May 16.